 Whether you live in a flood zone or not, you should be aware of the potential risks associated with flooding.
-Utah Flooding is a concern that reaches many different fields, including civil engineering, agriculture, and public health.
+Flooding is a concern that reaches many different fields, including civil engineering, agriculture, and public health.

 Increasing global warming has accelerated the rate at which snow melts.
 These changes in climate have caused major impacts on floods, particularly snowmelt floods.

 Snowmelt floods are formed when the snowpack melts and floods hard-frozen ground.
 The formation process is complex, with a variety of water transfer processes.
 The snowmelt flood is a major flood type in the spring and summer in most European catchments.
 However, in some regions, long-duration rainfall floods dominate.

 Snowmelt floods can occur in the hard-frozen ground and at low elevations.
 They can also occur in high mountainous regions, where rain and snow mixed runoff can form.
 The rapid melting of snow and ice can overwhelm banks and cause severe flooding.
 Snowmelt-influenced floods are projected to decrease in frequency, but this reduction may not be sufficient to avoid widespread flooding.

 Detailed snowmelt models have been developed, but they are primarily designed for the purpose of providing accurate predictions of snowmelt runoff.
 Enhanced snowmelt models require further improvements.
 Data-driven models use a combination of various data sources to select parameters that best represent a specific event.
 They benefit from the rapid increase in computational power and data growth.
 These models also incorporate numerical weather forecasting, which can increase the accuracy of forecasts.